-The majority of the 3,000 spiders in the United States aren’t poisonous.
-Even if most spiders did bite, their fangs are too small or weak to puncture human skin.
-Their bites may leave itchy, red wounds that heal within a week or so.
+Most spiders bite, but their fangs are too small or weak to puncture human skin.
+Many spiders have weak or prey-specific toxins that are unlikely to affect humans.
+If they do bite, they may leave itchy, red wounds that heal within a week or so.

-Other possible symptoms that accompany spider bites include:
+Other possible symptoms that may accompany a spider bite include:

 - itching or rash

 - pain around the area of the bite

 Spider bites can take longer to heal than other insect bites and may affect skin tissues.
 Keeping the bite clean can reduce the risk of infection.

 In some cases, you can treat spider bites at home.
 For nonvenomous spider bites, follow these steps: